Melissa Bonny: Ad Infinitum (2018–present)

 In 2018, Bonny formed Ad Infinitum and released the band's debut single "I Am The Storm".
 She was joined later on by drummer Nicklas Müller, bassist Jonas Asplind later replaced by Korbinian Benedict and guitarist Adrian Thessevitz.
 In addition to singing, she also writes lyrics and composes songs for the band.

 On April 3, 2020, Ad Infinitum released their debut album Chapter I: Monarchy.
 This album was followed by its acoustic version "Chapter I Revisited" released the same year.
 They also released music videos for the songs "Marching on Versailles", "See You In Hell", "Live Before You Die", "Demons (acoustic)" and "Marching on Versailles (acoustic)".
 Ad Infinitum also released a recorded concert on YouTube to celebrate the release of the album.

 On October 29, 2021, the band released their second studio album Chapter II: Legacy.
 The band released four music videos for the songs "Unstoppable", "Afterlife", "Animals" and "Inferno" as well as live video recordings of the songs "Your Enemy", "Into The Night" and "Afterlife", taken from their online release show.

 On March 31, 2023, the third studio album of the band Chapter III: Downfall was released with official music videos for the songs "Upside Down", "Somewhere Better", "Seth", "From the Ashes" and "Eternal Rain".

-On July 25, 2024, the upcoming fourth studio album, Abyss, was announced and is set to be released on 11 October 2024.
+On July 25, 2024, the fourth studio album, Abyss, was announced and was later released on 11 October 2024.